rinmeng/NodeNinjas/tutorial.md

 ctms\client> npm install
 ```

-There might be an error due to `react-day-picker` package.
+There might be an error due to `react-day-picker` package being outdated.
 If you encounter this error, run the following command:

 ```shell
 ctms\client> npm install react-day-picker@latest
 ```

+If there are errors like peer-deps issues, please run `npm install --force` in the location that caused it (most likely `client`).

 ## Backend & Frontend Setups